kauffman214/howto/install_kong_gateway.md

 ## CONFIGURE DATABASE for KONG

+### Create database objects
 Create a user, database, and set password for the operating database
 ```
 create user kong; create database kong OWNER kong; alter user kong passowrd '<yourpassword>';
 ```
+### Configure kong for database installation
 Copy the /etc/kong/kong.conf.default to /etc/kong/kong.conf
 ```
 sudo cp /etc/kong/kong.conf.default /etc/kong/kong.conf
 ```
 Update file with postgreql options

 Run the Kong migrations.
 Permission denied errors can be linked to non-sudo running of the command.
 Unless you add postgresql to the sudoers, you will need to run as another user.
 After running this, update the permissions to kong:kong on /usr/local/kong

 ```